San Miguel de Allende Girls' Trip: Art Walks, Rooftop Cocktails, Spa Days

 The Pace

-The Real Talk on San Miguel
+The Real Talk

 San Miguel has been discovered - by retired American expats, by hen weekends, by Conde Nast.
 The crowds at Christmas and Day of the Dead are real.
-But the town absorbs it gracefully because the architecture and the pace are inherently calming.
+But the town absorbs it gracefully because the architecture and pace are inherently calming.
 Go in shoulder season (March, May, September, October) for the best balance.

 Recommended Products